basegate/basegate-contracts/projects/router/docs/base/ApproveAndCall.md

 ## ApproveAndCall

-Allows callers to approve the PancakeSwap V3 position manager from this contract, for any token, and then make calls into the position manager
+Allows callers to approve the BaseGate position manager from this contract, for any token, and then make calls into the position manager

 ### getApprovalType